brucou/functional-rose-tree/README.md

  - `getLabel :: T -> E`
  - `getChildren :: T -> F`
- - `setTree :: E x F -> T`
+ - `constructTree :: E x F -> T`
  - `nil` (the empty forest) will be taken by default to be the empty list (`[]`).
 A forest being a list of trees, it is convenient that the empty forest be an empty list.

-These functions are gathered into the `lenses` parameter, as, just like lenses, they allow to focus on a portion of a composite data structure. `setTree` can be viewed both as a constructor, and as the setter part of a lens on the tree.
+These functions are gathered into the `lenses` parameter, as, just like lenses, they allow to focus on a portion of a composite data structure. `constructTree` can be viewed both as a constructor, and as the setter part of a lens on the tree.

 For instance, the tree-like object `{label : 'root', children : [{label:'left'}, {label: